 92. How long should I spend in Guatemala?

-You could visit Antigua, Lake Atitlan, and Tikal in 7 days.
+You can do Antigua, Lake Atitlan, and Tikal in 7 days in Guatemala.
 This would just give you a taste of each place.

 One important thing to keep in mind when planning your trip to Guatemala is that it sometimes takes a day to travel between destinations.